coseal/aslib_data/MAXSAT19-UCMS/readme.txt

 translator in coseal format: Damir Pulatov

 Runtimes from MaxSAT Evaluation 2019, unweighted complete track.
-I exluded RC2-2018 solver since it's not obvious how to extract algorithmic features for that solver.
+I exluded RC2-2018 solver since it wasn't useful for our experiments.
 The data does not distinguish between timeout, memout and crashes.

 Instance features were extracted with SATzilla feature computation software: